bovinealex/WKT-Parse/README.md

 # Parsing multipolygons

-Processes WKT multipolygon files into individual polygons.
-Takes a .txt file and parses it into an output of multiple polygon files.
+Processes WKT ([Well-known text](http://themes.3rdwavemedia.com/)) multipolygon files into individual polygons.

-> multipolygons.txt is
+> **multipolygons.txt** contains two polygons (the code can process files of much larger sizes, but github does not allow for uploads larger than 25mb) which serve as a simple example of the code's functionality.
+The two are admistrative boundaries of Indonesia's provinces.